Generator-Based Fuzzers with Type-Based Targeted Mutation: Motivating Example

 \section{Motivating Example}

-Consider the program in Fig.~\ref{fig:yearThumbnails}, generated with assistance from ChatGPT~\cite{chatgpt}.
-The program creates a mosaic image by combining thumbnails of all images modified in the {\tt year} 2008.
-Given the location of image files in {\tt inputPath} {\bf(line 7)}, the program first finds all files within the specified path {\bf(line 11)}, then it iterates over all image files within this directory to collect those whose modification date matches the intended year {\bf(lines 11-13)}.
+We illustrate the fuzzing challenges through a simple yet representative example: an image processing program that filters files by modification year.
+Despite its simplicity, this program is difficult for uniform mutation strategies to cover effectively.
+More precisely, consider the program in Fig.~\ref{fig:yearThumbnails}.
+The program creates a single image composed of thumbnails of all images modified in the {\tt year} 2008.
+Given the location of image files in {\tt inputPath} {\bf(line 7)}, the program first finds all files within the specified path {\bf(line 9)}, then it iterates over all image files within this directory to collect those whose modification date matches the intended year {\bf(lines 11-13)}.
 The helper function {\tt yearTaken} (in Fig.~\ref{fig:yearTaken}) finds the system modification year of a file object.
-The method first attempts to read attributes of the file system for the image path, particularly the last modified time {\bf(line 2-4}.
+The method first attempts to read attributes of the file system for the image path, particularly the last modified time {\bf(line 2-4)}.
 Then, it converts that time into a date form captured in a {\tt GregorianCalendar} object {\bf(line 5-6)}.
 Finally, the method extracts and returns the year of the last modification of the file {\bf(line 7)}.
 The thumbnail program in Fig.~\ref{fig:yearThumbnails} creates a combined thumbnail image for the filtered images {\bf(line 15)}, using some image processing happening within the {\tt regroupInSingleImage} method, whose details are omitted.